top of page

 hyper metabolic outlier.png

-5. Hypermetabolic Outlier™ - “High-Energy Burners” (~5-10%)
+5. Hypermetabolic Outlier™ - “High-Energy Burners” (~5-10% of the population)

 Best suited for: Higher-calorie diets with either high-carb or high-fat intake, depending on activity levels.